shajra/haskell-hls-nix/doc/nix.md

 All the commands we've covered have more switches and options.
 See the respective man pages for more.
 Also, we didn't cover `nix-shell`, which can be used for setting up development environments.
 And we didn't cover much of [Nixpkgs](https://github.com/NixOS/nixpkgs), the gigantic repository of community-curated Nix expressions.

 The Nix ecosystem is vast.
-This project and documentation illustrates just a small example of what Nix can do.
+This project and documentation illustrates just a small sample of what Nix can do.